 You are NOT eligible to participate in this study if you:

-- Have food allergies or intolerances for any of the food products used in this study: chicken bouillon soup, chili pepper, gluten, eggs, milk and celery.
+- have food allergies or intolerances for any of the food products chili pepper, gluten, flour, beef, eggs, curry sauce, rice, mustard and peanuts.

 What is expected of you?